How to Get Rid of Chapped Lips Fast

 You can do this naturally using sugar scrub or raw honey.

-Applying aloe Vera gel on chapped, dry and cracked lips can help speed up the healing process, relieve the irritation and get rid of itching and bleeding.
+Applying aloe Vera gel to chapped, dry and cracked lips can help speed up the healing process, relieve the irritation and get rid of itching and bleeding.

 3. Raw honey to get rid of chapped lips